 GUIDELINES:

-- CRAFT Flash Fiction submissions are open to all writers.
+- Flash fiction submissions are open to all writers.

 - We accept flash fiction only in this category.